Parkwalk KI EIS Hero

 Performance

-The first chart below shows the average performance of the total subscribed into the Parkwalk Opportunities Funds each in each full tax year from 2013/14 (or from when the current strategy was adopted if later).
-The second shows the performance of the two previous Parkwalk Knowledge Intensive Funds.
+The first chart below shows the average performance of the total subscribed into the Parkwalk Opportunities Funds each in each full of the last 10 full tax years (or from when the current strategy was adopted if later).
+The second shows the performance of the three previous Parkwalk Knowledge Intensive Funds.

 The charts are based on the latest valuations provided by the manager, expressed on a £100 invested basis.
 Please note, individual investor portfolios’ performance will deviate from the average.

-Performance per £100 invested in each tax year – Parkwalk Knowledge Intensive EIS Funds
+Performance of Parkwalk Knowledge Intensive EIS funds per £100 invested in each tax year

-Source: Parkwalk, as at 14 November 2023.
+Source: Parkwalk Ventures, as at December 2024.
 Past performance is not a guide to future performance.
 The chart shows realised returns (where share proceeds have been returned to investors as cash) and unrealised returns (where cash has not yet been returned and the value of the investments is based on the manager’s own valuation methodology).
 There is no ready market for unlisted shares.
 The figures shown are net of all fees and do not include any income tax relief or loss relief.

 Risks – important